kusumsgit/Linux/linuxcommands.md

 ###   To make your terminal font bigger use ctrl shift +

   #### After making a directory to create a file you can either use touch command or nano or vm

+  vm editor: vm <filename> then press i to enter insert mode and :wq to save and exit and :q! to exit without saving your content.